Living on a Budget

 How do you know if your personal budget is working?
 Here are three strong indicators:

-1. Do you know within three minutes the average you spend for any category, such as food, auto, entertainment, etc?
+1. Do you know within three minutes the average amount you spend for any category, such as food, auto, entertainment, etc?

 2. Do you know within one minute how much you have to spend in each category?